- a) what is hypopigmentation?

 The second thing we can do adhere to aftercare provided following treatment.
 The first 24-48 hours are crucial however, the skin will continue to heal itself in the background long afterwards.

-It’s simply a case of avoiding exfoliators, acids and anything else that can irritate the skin.
+Avoid exfoliators, alpha hydroxy acids and anything else that can irritate the skin.
 Such products should not be incorporated too quickly following aesthetic treatments.
 They are necessary to maintain treatments throughout but must be timed appropriately.
-We should be using gentle cleansers, toners, serums and moisturisers preferably with sun protection built-in.
+Gentle cleansers, toners, serums and moisturisers preferably with sun protection built-in should be used.

 Hypopigmentation is notoriously difficult to treat.
 Unlike hyperpigmentation, hypopigmentation is likely to react worse to skin rejuvenating treatments.
-In fact, additional treatments are not recommending if pigment loss has appeared following treatment.
+In fact, additional treatments are not recommending if pigment loss has occurred following treatment.

 The best course of action is to treat skin with care.
 Avoid harsh or aggressive treatments and products and overtime time pigment should return.